Plumas Audubon Society

 Grebes are diving birds that have adapted to life in and on the water over millions of years.
 All grebes (there are five genera worldwide) have highly reduced wings (especially during nesting season when they molt flight feathers).
 They often congregate in rafts and nest in colonies.

-Western grebe and Clark's grebe were once thought to be different color phases of the same species, and have only recently been determined to be different species of the same genus.
+PAS monitors and advocates for Aechmophorus grebes: Western and Clark's.
+The Western grebe and Clark's grebe were once thought to be different color phases of the same species, and have only recently been determined to be different species of the same genus.

 Migration